strvcom/ios-chat-component/README.md

 ## Writing custom UI layer

-The provided UI layer is fairly simple and doesn't offer any customization so usually in a project you will want to create you own UI layer.
+The provided UI layer is fairly simple and doesn't offer any customization so usually in a project you will want to create your own UI layer.
 The only thing that is required is providing the `ChatCore` class with a `ChatUIModels` implementation that specifies which models should be provided to your completion handlers.

 ```swift
 class ChatCore<Networking: ChatNetworkServicing, Models: ChatUIModels>: ChatCoreServicing